- What do I need to know about quitting?

 Where nicotine goes and how long it stays

 Different factors affect how quickly the body gets rid of nicotine and its by-products.
-Regular oral tobacco users will still have nicotine or its by-products, such as cotinine, in their bodies for about 3 or 4 days after stopping.
+Regular oral tobacco users will still have nicotine and/or its by-products, such as cotinine, in their bodies for about 3 or 4 days after stopping.

-How nicotine hooks smokers
+How nicotine hooks tobacco users

 Nicotine causes pleasant feelings and distracts the user from unpleasant feelings.
 This makes the tobacco user want to use more.
 Nicotine also acts as a kind of depressant by interfering with the flow of information between nerve cells.